phucnguyen140502/Streaming-Data-from-PostgreSQL-to-Elasticsearch-via-Kafka/README.md

 - **Data Synchronization Process:**
   1. **Data Updates:** Product information is continuously updated in the core system.
-  2. **Synchronization:** An automated service transfers updated data from PostgreSQL to Elasticsearch.
+  2. **Synchronization:** An automated service transfers updated data from PostgreSQL to Elasticsearch by Kakfa.
   3. **Search Queries:** User search requests are processed by Elasticsearch, which returns results swiftly and accurately.

 The Flow Chart to apply: